 We might plot the situation something like Figure 17 on the next page.
 In order to intelligently (and safely) use FEA, it is necessary to acquire some knowledge of the theory behind the method, some facility with the available software, and a great deal of modeling experience.
 In this manual, we assume that the reader's level of knowledge and experience with FEA initially places them at the origin of the figure.
 The tutorial (particularly Chapter 2) will extend your knowledge a little bit in the "theory" direction, at least so that we can know what the software requires for input data, and (generally) how it computes the results.
 The step-by-step tutorials and exercises will extend your knowledge a short distance in the "experience" direction.
-Primarily, however, this tutorial is meant to extend your knowledge in the "FEA software" direction, as it applies to using MECHANICA.
-Readers who have already moved out along the "theory" or "experience" axes will have to bear with us - at least this manual should help you discover the capabilities of the MECHANICA software package.
+Primarily, however, this tutorial is meant to extend your knowledge in the "FEA software" direction, as it applies to using Creo.
+Readers who have already moved out along the "theory" or "experience" axes will have to bear with us (we will not cover a lot of theory, and the problems we will look at are very simple) - at least these lessons should help you discover the capabilities of the Creo Simulate software package.

-&lt;sup>3 Or, for example, see the Disclaimer at the front of this book.
+&lt;sup>4 Or, for example, see the Disclaimer at the front of this book.